hyllevask/NRPCES_Orion_demo/README.md

 # Feed data to Orion
 We are now ready to start feeding data to Orion using the NGSI-v2 standard.
+In this short example we simulate work order generated for wagon 9911.

+First the workorder is created when the wagon is in operation.
+XXYY is the current location along the line.

 ```bash
 curl -X PATCH 'http://localhost:1026/v2/entities/9911/attrs'   -H 'Content-Type: application/json'   -d '{